 Recent Comments

 Race rules are a good idea because they simplify inspections, eliminate as much confusion as possible, provide guidance and create a fair race for everyone.
-Make sure you know what your pack’s rules are before you start building.
+Make sure you know what your pack’s racing rules are before you start building.

 But remember, the most important rule is to have fun.